jb162/Midterm-Project/README.md

 2. How does each platform perform based on movie rating and movie quantity breakdown?

-Analysis 1: Age & Movie Quantity
+Advanced Analysis 1: Age & Movie Quantity

 -We found that the streaming platform that offer the most movies for 18+ is Prime Video, Netflix, and Hulu respectively.
 Disney+ offers the highest number of movies for all demographics.

-Anaylsis 2: Movie Rating and Movie Quantity
+Advanced Anaylsis 2: Movie Rating and Movie Quantity

 -We found that Prime Video offers the greatest quantity of movies (4100), but this finding does not take into account the rating of movies.
 A score of 60% or greater indicates a "fresh" status.
 Only 876/4100 or 21.4% of Prime Video movies meet this criteria.
 After filtering out movies that did not recive a "Fresh" status via Rotten Tomatoes'